wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-nodejs-chat-app-socketio.md

 Your app is now running on Azure, and can relay chat messages between different clients using Socket.IO.

-##Scale out
+##<a name="scale-out"></a>Scale out

 Socket.IO applications can be scaled out by using an __adapter__ to distribute messages and events between multiple application instances.
 While there are several adapters available, the [socket.io-redis](https://github.com/automattic/socket.io-redis) adapter can be easily used with the Azure Redis Cache feature.

 > [AZURE.NOTE] An additional requirement for scaling out a Socket.IO solution is support for sticky sessions.
 Sticky sessions are enabled by default for Azure Web Apps through Azure Request Routing.
-For more information, see [Instance Affinity in Azure Web Sites](http://azure.microsoft.com/blog/2013/11/18/disabling-arrs-instance-affinity-in-windows-azure-web-sites/)
+For more information, see [Instance Affinity in Azure Web Sites](https://azure.microsoft.com/blog/2013/11/18/disabling-arrs-instance-affinity-in-windows-azure-web-sites/)

 ###Create a Redis cache